mrhockeymonkey/todo/README.md

 ...until finished:

 - configurable days ahead,
-- UI for categories is a bit rough
 - refactor structure
 - scheduled routines (i.e. on 15th of every month)
 - icon